 Mingma is a living legend in the mountaineering world, known for his expertise, passion, and humility.

-Getting Started: Mountaineering as a Hobby
+Getting Started: From Mountaineering as a Hobby to a Profession

-One of five siblings, with one brother who is a monk, he started trekking and mountaineering at the age of 18 after finishing school.
 What started as a fun hobby quickly turned into a profession, and by the age of 20, he had climbed his first mountain, Mount Everest.

 Mingma summited Everest on his first attempt, a feat accomplished by very few people.
 He vividly remembers his first encounter with the summit, “crying tears of joy” and hugging his fellow climber.